Skip to main content

 Run bazel help run

 You should be able to run one of the programs you've built so far, in whichever language you have working.
 Bazel's naming convention is that any *_binary target should be executable, so you can bazel run it.
-Some other targets may be executable as well, so check the documentation, such as oci_tarball from rules_oci.
+Some other targets may be executable as well, so refer to the documentation, such as oci_load from rules_oci.

 Watch mode